 Tactile sensory input is a key factor in helping children concentrate.
 Some children find it difficult to sit still or focus without additional sensory input.
-When they are not getting enough stimulation, children often resort to finding their own stimulation.
+When they are not getting enough stimulation, they often resort to finding their own stimulation.
 This might look like: bouncing in their seat, leaving their task unfinished, or acting out.

 The sensory bags below are meant to provide the tactile stimulation a child needs to simultaneously harness their focus on another task.
-Triton’s Occupational t=Therapist, Sonia Rubillo MSOT, OTR/L explains, “Allowing students to use non-distracting sensory items during instruction can help improve self-regulation skills and attention to task.
+Triton’s Occupational Therapist, Sonia Rubillo MSOT, OTR/L explains, “Allowing students to use non-distracting sensory items during instruction can help improve self-regulation skills and attention to task.
 The squishy feeling of the bag may provide the child with increased tactile input to better orient himself to the environment.”

 - 1 quart-sized zipper bag

 - Measure out ½ cup of vegetable oil and pour into the bag.